 - Power from Pain bonuses make the army more than the sum of its parts

 - Zero native psychic options

-- Few and poor special characters (with one exception)
+- Few special characters

 - Glass hammer playstyle for Kabals/Wych Cults

-Their strength lies in a couple of key aspects.
+What power remains for Drukhari lies in a couple of key aspects.
 Firstly, they have access to some key weapons which are perfectly suited to the 8th edition metagame (see the Weapons section below).

 Secondly, the army is fast and mobile with a high proportion of flying units, able to cover the board quickly and rapidly switch play.
 Never again will you look at a distant objective and wonder how you’ll ever get to it by the time the game ends, nor will you face the inevitable grind of a Knight or combat monster character running at you with no escape in sight.

 That’s not to say that Drukhari make for an easy netlist to go out and win with.
 As you’ll see from the discussion on the next point, the way the army is structured can make it either fast but fragile, or tough but slow and easy to out-manoeuvre.
 Careful play is required to get the most out of the book.

 The thing to mention about Drukhari right up front is that the book really contains three different armies, with their own separate options, traits, and stratagems.
 This is both a blessing and a curse – on the one hand, it hugely opens up the playstyles available, but on the other, the inability of large parts of the book to play nicely together can really inhibit your list-building options.
 It’s probably easiest to explain by saying that two different people playing “Drukhari” armies can have completely different playstyles, but after deciding between Kabals, Cults or Covens their chosen builds are likely to be much the same.
 This will make more sense if we discuss exactly what the different sub-armies are: